Franck-Yves Bambock

-Franck-Yves Bambock (born 7 April 1995) is a French footballer who plays for Grenoble as a defensive midfielder.
+Franck-Yves Bambock (born 7 April 1995) is a professional footballer who plays as a defensive midfielder for Liga II club Gloria Bistrița.

-Club career
+Career

 Born in Douala, Bambock moved to France at early age, and joined Paris Saint-Germain's youth setup in 2008 at the age of 13, after starting it out at Antony Sport.
 He made his senior debuts with the reserves in 2013, in Championnat de France amateur.

 On 16 July 2015 Bambock moved abroad for the first time in his career, signing a two-year deal with Spanish Segunda División side SD Huesca.
 He made his professional debut on 22 August, coming on as a second-half substitute for Iñigo Ros in a 2–3 home loss against Deportivo Alavés.

 On 12 July 2017, Bambock signed a one-year deal with Eredivisie side Sparta Rotterdam.
 After appearing rarely and mainly for the B-side, he cut ties with the club the following February.

 On 1 February 2018, Bambock returned to Spain and its second level after signing for Córdoba CF, but registration problems meant he could not feature for the side during the remainder of the season.
 He was finally included in the B-team in Segunda División B in April, being only registered to the first-team on 16 August.

 On 18 January 2019, Bambock terminated his contract with the Blanquiverdes, and joined Israeli side Maccabi Petah Tikva FC four days later.

 On 21 June 2019, Bambock signed a contract with Marítimo.

 On 12 August 2021, he joined Grenoble on a two-year contract.

+On 21 June 2023, it was announced that Bambock signed a contract with OTP Bank Liga club Fehérvár.
+He will play in jersey number 6, and signed a contract until 30 June 2025.
+In January 2024, he joined Super League Greece club Panetolikos on loan for the remainder of the season.